Universities & Corporate Campuses

 24/7 Library Access Without 24/7 Staffing

-HAMILTON designed and installed a smart locker system that allowed library staff to pre-load reserved books, media, and materials into designated locker compartments during staffed hours.
-Students received automatic pickup notifications and could retrieve their items at any time — day or night — using their existing Wake Forest Deacon OneCard.
+HAMILTON installed a smart locker system that let library staff pre-load reserved books and materials during the day.
+Students picked up items at any hour using their existing Deacon OneCard.
+No staff required at the point of access.

-"The system hit 90% capacity utilization within weeks of launch — demand for contactless, around-the-clock access was immediately and decisively validated."
+"The system hit 90% capacity utilization within weeks of launch — demand for contactless, around-the-clock access was immediate."

 Talk to a University Specialist